mrlynn/mongodb-design-review-scribe/README.md

-# MongoDB Design Review Scribe
+# bitscribe

-MongoDB Design Review Scribe is a specialized tool for conducting MongoDB design review interviews with customers.
+bitscribe is a specialized tool for conducting MongoDB design review interviews with customers.
 It provides real-time transcription, analysis, and generates comprehensive reports with MongoDB-specific recommendations and best practices.

 ## Features